Convexly independent subsets of Minkowski sums of convex polygons: Introduction

 Another very attractive reason motivating the study of $\ci(P+Q)$ for convex $n$-gons is the famous unit distance problem of Erd\H{o}s and Moser~\cite{erdos_moser_unit} asking for the maximum number of pairs of points in a convex $n$-gon $P$ with distance exactly one.
-The trick is to observe that if two points $p,p'$ of $P$ have distance 1, then $p-p'$ lies on the unit cycle.
+The trick is to observe that if two points $p,p'$ of $P$ have distance $1$, then $p-p'$ lies on the unit circle.
 A careful counting shows, in particular, that $\ci\bigl(P + (-P) \bigr)$ is an upper bound on the number of unit distance pairs.
-Unfortunately, our construction shows that $\ci(P+Q)$ cannot be directly used to improved the already known $O(n\log n)$ upper bound on the unit distance problem (see F\"uredi~\cite{furedi_unit_distance} and Aggarwal~\cite{aggarwal_unit} for a sharper estimate).
-An interesting question however is to investigate if our construction could be the starting point of a superlinear unit distance graph.
+Unfortunately, our construction shows that $\ci(P+Q)$ cannot be directly used to improve the already known $O(n\log n)$ upper bound on the unit distance problem (see F\"uredi~\cite{furedi_unit_distance} and Aggarwal~\cite{aggarwal_unit} for a sharper estimate).
+We do not know however if the graphs $G_k$ arising from our construction can be realized as convex unit distance graphs.
+If not, it would be interesting to find a forbidden pattern in $G_k$.
+This would extend the list of forbidden matrices provided in~\cite{aggarwal_unit}, as none of them appears in $G_k$.